Mobile Secret Tricks Android makes up more than 81% of smartphones, but are you aware of all the features and options available on your smartphone?

 53. Use a Mouse if you have the Screen Broken

-I hope that this collection of Android tips, tricks, and hacks / secret hidden features will assist you in making the most of your Android smartphone in 2022.
+I hope that this collection of Android tips, tricks, and hacks / secret hidden features will assist you in making the most of your Android smartphone.
 Thank you for your time!

 FAQ – Android Mobile Secret Tricks

 How do I get the most out of my Android smartphone?